- If your Google Docs toolbar is missing, it might be because you hid it mistakenly.

 1. Unhide the toolbar

-Alternatively, you can also unhide the toolbar using the arrow on the top right-hand corner of the screen.
+Alternatively, you can unhide the toolbar using the arrow on the top right-hand corner of the screen.

 2. Get edit permissions